marceljahnke/BiDaF/README.md

 ## Objectives

-- working BiDaF model for all four datasets
+- Implement the BiDAF model
+- Modify the output layer to produce a score of a passage w.r.t. a query
+- Implement ranking metrics (MRR, MAP)
-- good documentation of the code
+- Good documentation of the code
-- possibility to extend the project with other datasets
+- (possibility to extend the project with other datasets)